Military operations other than war

-MOOTW not involving the use or threat of force include humanitarian assistance and disaster response.
-Special agreements exist which facilitate fire support operations within NATO and the ABCA quadripartite working group, which includes American, British, Canadian and Australian military contingents.
-Cooperation is organized in advance with NATO standardisation agreements (STANAGs) and quadripartite standardisation agreements (QSTAGs).
-Many countries which need disaster support relief have no bilateral agreements already in place; and action may be required, based on the situation, to establish such agreements.
+Special agreements exist which facilitate fire support operations within NATO and the ABCANZ quadripartite working group.
+Cooperation is organized in advance with NATO standardization agreements (STANAGs) and quadripartite standardization agreements (QSTAGs).
+Many countries which need disaster support relief have no bilateral agreements already in place, and action may be required, based on the situation, to establish such agreements.

-MOOTW also involves arms control and peacekeeping.

-The United Nations (UN) recognises the vulnerability of civilians in armed conflict.
-Security Council resolution 1674 (2006) on the protection of civilians in armed conflict enhances international focused attention on the protection of civilians in UN and other peace operations.
+The United Nations (UN) recognizes the vulnerability of civilians in armed conflict.
+United Nations Security Council resolution 1674 (2006) on the protection of civilians in armed conflict enhances international focused attention on the protection of civilians in UN and other peace operations.
 The implementation of paragraph 16 anticipates that peacekeeping missions are provided with clear guidelines regarding what missions can and should do to achieve protection goals; that the protection of civilians is given priority in decisions about the use of resources; and that protection mandates are implemented.

 Overview

-MOOTW purposes may include deterring potential aggressors, protecting national interests and support the United Nations (UN) objectives.
+MOOTW purposes may include deterring potential aggressors, protecting national interests, and supporting UN objectives.

 Peacetime and conflict represent two states of the range of military operations.